vitalyruhl/intouch-language/README.md

 # Installation
 - Standatd Installation:
-  - install it in ext.-manager (type Intouch) or from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Vitaly-ruhl.intouch-language)
+  - Install it in ext.-manager (type Intouch) or from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Vitaly-ruhl.intouch-language)
 - Install from Github:
-  - copy or clone all in to: `%USERPROFILE%\.vscode\extensions\intouch-language\`
+  - Copy or clone all in to: `%USERPROFILE%\.vscode\extensions\intouch-language\`
     - `cd ~/.vscode/extensions/`
     - `git clone https://github.com/vitalyruhl/intouch-language.git`
-  - open shell there and type `npm i`
+  - Open shell there and type `npm i`
-  - run: `npm run compile`, or `npm run watch` if you want to make changes in src folder.
+  - Run: `npm run compile`, or `npm run watch` if you want to make changes in src folder.
-  - you must restart the VS-Code after installation, to apply new settings
+  - You must restart the VS-Code after installation, to apply new settings

 <p align="center">